CorkCork

 LimestoneShell LimestoneMuschelkalk

-The Bereich Obermosel sits on Triassic Muschelkalk limestone formations, rich in marine fossils from ancient sea beds.
-The porous limestone bedrock provides excellent drainage while allowing vine roots to penetrate deeply, with the calcareous subsoil moderating water availability and contributing mineral complexity to the wines.
+The Bereich Obermosel sits on Triassic Muschelkalk limestone bedrock, rich in fossilized shells and marine deposits from ancient seas.
+This limestone foundation provides excellent drainage while allowing vine roots to penetrate deeply, and the calcareous soils moderate water retention better than the slate-dominated areas downstream.

 Typical Aromas